Coronavirus (COVID-19) Safety Notice CUMH

 * Our new Visitor Scheduling App allows pregnant women to nominate a partner to attend the anatomy scan through this app in a safe and controlled manner.
 All expectant mothers due this scan will be contacted and informed of this update to our visiting policy.

 The nominated visitor receives a text on the morning of the visit and completes the Covid-19 screening questionnaire securely online.
 They receive a barcode on successful completion of the questionnaire, enabling fast track entry at the marquee at the CUMH hospital entrance.
+Since the cyber attack in May 2021 this process has been managed manually.
+We hope to return to using the app shortly.

 PATIENT COVID-19 FAQS